ellerbrock/bash-framework/readme.md

 ## Whats inside?

 - Colorful Messaging with UTF-8 Icons
-- Error Handling
+- Error Messaging
-- Debugging Support
+- Dependency Checks for required variables (like configuration settings)
-- Plugin System
+- Run Test if required programs are installed and in PATH
-	- Dependency Checks for required configuration settings and programs
+- Test if required argument length is given

 ### Plugins